-If you’re anything like most dog parents, chances are you already have your share of cleaning up wet, loose stools that have unfortunately come from your canine family member.
-And it’s highly likely that you’ve used conventional medicines once or twice to take care of this pet health problem, too.
+If you’re anything like most pet owners, chances are you've already had your two or more bouts of cleaning up wet, loose stools that have unfortunately come from your pooch.
+And it’s highly likely that you’ve used over-the-counter medications once or twice to take care of your dog's diarrhea, too.

-But the thing is that there are actually natural remedies you can use to properly deal with diarrhea in dogs.
+But the thing is that there are actually home remedies you can use to properly treat diarrhea in dogs.
 Make sure you follow along because I’m going to walk you through what these are in just a few moments.

-Let’s kick things off by finding out what exactly diarrhea in dogs is…
+Let’s kick off our discussion by finding out what exactly diarrhea in dogs is…

-Unlike what a lot of people mistakenly think, diarrhea in dogs is not a disease in itself.
-It is rather a symptom of an illness that may have affected the overall function of your pet’s gastrointestinal tract, resulting in unformed stools that are mostly made up of water.
+I'd just like to first point out that diarrhea in dogs is not a disease in itself.
+It is rather a symptom of an illness that may have affected the overall function of your dog's gut, which makes your pet's poop unformed and watery.

 Now we’ve got that covered, let’s talk about the possible causes of dog diarrhea…

-What’s really interesting is that there are a number of possible reasons why your precious pet is going through diarrhea in dogs.
+What’s really interesting is that there are a number of possible reasons why your pooch is going through canine diarrhea.
 I’ve made a quick list of these factors so you can easily take note of them and be more proactive when treating diarrhea in dogs:

 Accidental ingestion of spoiled or contaminated food

-Consumption of foreign objects such as plastic, rubber, and aluminum foil
+Eating garbage or some other foreign object such as plastic, rubber and aluminum foil

 Ingestion of contaminated water or beverage